 Is fear something that’s ever been an issue?

 My good friend Fear; it’s been with me since I remember.
 I feared clowns, thunder and tax.

 Sometimes I ask Fear if he likes me or despises me.
-He loves me so much that he can't live without me, and I without him, as he helps me to live healthy.
+He loves me so much that he can't live without me, and I without him, as he helps me to live healthily.
 Fear does come along with me to the mountain, but Knowledge is my closest climbing partner and because he is on my side, Fear never, ever tried to interrupt me.

 Journey to the summit of Aconcagua.

 Having guided over 80 expeditions to Aconcagua, what makes you continually return to this mountainscape?

 After 84 trips to Aconcagua, the reason I still like to return is simple: there are few landscapes like this in this planet.
 So, taking the time to appreciate the outdoors – getting your head out of the tent, taking your tinted glasses off and watching everything around you, like when the sun is about to break away from the horizon – is why I continue being a guide.

 You’ll be leading the Aconcagua Expedition with World Expeditions this year and in 2021.
 What tips would you suggest to someone who is keen on taking on this challenging climb?

 My advice for everyone aiming to climb Aconcagua is to join a respected company.
 Much of the success from big projects in life is due to the quality of the leaders and a good team will get the best choices when the leader is motivated.
 Good operators always choose motivated crews.